Writer: Laura Medcalf

 The search engine giant Google has been working on wearable technology for quite some time now.
 From their smartwatches to Google Glass, their mission of making technology as portable as possible is becoming very evident.
 The mission will become even clearer with Google’s idea of smart contact lenses.

 A new patent application details how Google could add sensors and a microcamera to the surface of a contact lens.
-According to the application, the wearer of the smart lens would smartcontactscontrol the lens by blinking.
+According to the application, the wearer of the smart lens would control the lens by blinking.
 From the limited information available in the application, the functionality of the lenses is comparable to that of Google Glass, only instead of wearing glasses one will have the technology attached to his or her eyeball.

 The description available from Patent Bolt states: “Since the camera would be located on your eyeball, it would be able to align images with wherever you’re looking to avoid obstructing your vision.”